kimcapgab/Tranquility_App/README.md

 ### MVP:
   1. Built with HTML, CSS, and JavaScript.
-  1. Styled using `Flexbox` or `Grid`.
+  1. Styled using `Flexbox`.
   1. Use Axios to make a request to two external data sources and insert some of the retrieved data on to the DOM.
   1. Implement responsive design using at least one media query/breakpoint

+### Post-MVP:
   1. Utilize local storage to save user's favorited quotes and previous journal entries
-### Post-MVP:
   1. Add event listeners to the "Save Entry" button that will trigger the animation of the mandala flower

   1. Add a third API that will play meditation music and option to change songs and display music information